 With some planning ahead of time, purchasing a home isn't too difficult, but the event can be stressful for a lot of people.

-So they'll know exactly what they can expect, I'll give buyers an outline of the entire deal.
+So they'll know exactly what they can expect, I'll give buyers a road map of the entire deal.

-Below are my nine steps to buying a home.
+Below are my nine steps to purchasing a home.

-When you're ready to get started, simply contact me here or e-mail me at .
+When you're ready to get started, you can contact me here or e-mail me at .
 I'm happy to address questions you have about this information.

-It's likely that you'll want to assemble an outline of items you want, get an idea of what school districts you want to live in, and begin planning around your budget.
+You'll probably want to put together an index of features you want, get an idea of what school districts you'd like to live in, and start planning your budget.

-Step 2 – Contact a real estate agent
+Step 2 – Talk to a real estate agent